charlie2951/moving_avg_lpf/docs/info.md

 Clocking: Ensure the MCU and your filter share a common ground.

-Logic Analyzer: Use a low-cost USB Logic Analyzer (like a Saleae or an inexpensive clone) to capture the 12-bit output pins.
+Logic Analyzer: Use a low-cost USB Logic Analyzer to capture the 12-bit output pins.
 Most logic analyzer software can "plot" the bus values as a waveform, allowing you to see the filtered sine wave on your PC screen.
-### VIO (Virtual I/O) & ILA (Integrated Logic Analyzer)
-If you are testing this on a Xilinx FPGA (like the Nexys or Arty boards) before submitting to Tiny Tapeout, you can test it entirely inside the chip without external wires.

-VIO Core: Use the Xilinx VIO IP to manually "force" input values or toggle the reset from your computer via JTAG.

-ILA Core: Probe the data_in and data_out signals.

-Waveform Viewer: In Vivado, you can right-click the ILA bus and select "Show as Chart."
-This provides a real-time graph of your signal filtering directly within the IDE
 ## External hardware

 MCU or FPGA to provide input and to collect the output.
-Output may be displayed thriugh logic analyzer.
+Output may be displayed through logic analyzer.